JordanCJ7/Markdown-Fundamentals/README.md

 This is another.

 Line one.
-Line two (after two spaces).
+Line two.
 ```

 **Preview:**

 This is one paragraph.

-This is another.
+This is another (After enter).

 Line one.
 Line two (after two spaces).